 Tests And Diagnosis For Child Asthma

 Child asthma is diagnosed after studying a thorough case history and physical examination.
 The child is examined for any sounds in the chest (typically wheezing in asthma)and any chest congestion to assess any lung infection if it’s affecting the kid.
-A chest X-ray of your child is needed to see the condition of the lungs or any evidence for respiratory tract infection.
+A chest X-ray of your child is needed to see the condition of the lungs or any evidence of respiratory tract infection.
 If your child is more than 6 years old, a test called spirometry is performed that will measure the capacity of the lungs after air is blown in.
 This gives a fair idea about the severity of asthma.
-Other tests include complete blood count to monitor Eosinophils count and IgE levels (allergy levels in the blood).
+Other tests include a complete blood count to monitor Eosinophils count and IgE levels (allergy levels in the blood).